 Analysts at the National Oceanic and Atmospheric Administration predicted a busier-than-average hurricane season in 2017, and they certainly hit the mark, according to the Los Angeles Times.
-These heavy-hitting storms left communities reeling in their wake and prompted important questions regarding hurricane tracking technology.
+These heavy-hitting storms left communities reeling in their wake and prompted important questions regarding hurricane predictions.

 2018 may bring another active Atlantic hurricane season, according to New Scientist.
-Combined with ongoing impact from global climate change, hurricane prediction tools are more critical than ever — improved outcomes demand input from current tools and real-time data from tech advancements combined with expert interpretation.
+Combined with ongoing impact from global climate change, weather prediction technology is more critical than ever — improved outcomes demand input from current tools and real-time data from tech advancements combined with expert interpretation.

 What GOES Around Comes Around